 Both action alternatives propose thinning, fuels reduction treatments, and underburning, and both alternatives are similar in scope, scale, and location.
 The difference between the action alternatives is that Alternative C does not propose construction of 1.03 miles of new temporary roads, 822 fewer acres would be underburned, and handlines would be constructed around some burn units.
 Thinning in M Units would be reduced by 99 acres, from 931 acres in Alternative B to 832 acres in Alternative C. The magnitude of differences between the two action alternatives relative to potential effects on fish and their habitat are very small because mechanical units and proposed temporary roads are not within Riparian Reserves and are located on or near ridgetops.
-The differences between alternatives with regard to underburn acreage and handline construction would not cross any streams or other Riparian Reserves and are dispersed in a number of short segments across several watershed areas.
+The differences between alternatives with regard to underburn acreage and handline construction would not result in any differences in effects on fish or their habitat.
+The proposed temporary roads would not cross any streams or other Riparian Reserves and are dispersed in a number of short segments across several watershed areas.
 The temporary roads would be closed, ripped, and re-contoured after use.